 I hope you found this helpful!
 If you have any questions please let me know.
 And please refer to the references at the end of this post for further reading if you are interested.

-And if you are interested in the skin care methods and products that I recommend for healing keratosis pilaris I have written a full post on this topic as well.
+And if you are interested in the skincare products and methods that I recommend for healing keratosis pilaris I have a full post on this topic as well.

 Be sure to download my full guide, How to Heal Keratosis Pilaris from the inside out by leaving your email below: